-If you work inside an area with a “local lockdown” where shielding is in place but live outside of that area, you should email email@example.com.
+If you work inside Tier 4 or an area with a “local lockdown” where shielding is in place but live outside of that area, you should email email@example.com.
 In your email, explain that you live outside but work in an area where shielding is in place locally, giving your name, address, date of birth, NHS number (this will be on your previous shielding notification letters) and the location where you work.
 You will be issued with a shielding notification letter if eligible.

 Unfair treatment and dismissal